Our Policy Positions

 Interfaith Power & Light (IPL) mobilizes people of faith and conscience to take action on climate change and care for those who are most harmed by its impacts.
-This includes advocacy for policy solutions including energy efficiency, renewable energy, and leadership to care for earth, our common home.
+This includes advocacy for policy solutions including energy efficiency, renewable energy, and leadership to care for our Common Home.
 As communities of faith organizing a religious response to global warming, we believe that climate disruption is among the greatest challenges that humanity has ever encountered.

 IPL is committed to the moral imperative of preserving and protecting the planet for generations to come.
-We advocate for energy policies that reduce carbon pollution, protect the health, beauty, and integrity of earth, support the health of human communities, and promote the use of clean energy.
+We advocate for energy policies that reduce carbon pollution, protect the health, beauty, and integrity of our Common Home, support the health of our neighbors, and promote the use of clean energy.

 As communities of faith, we advocate alongside the vulnerable and marginalized for bold and just solutions to the climate crisis.